kieut/notclothesminded_etsy_app/README.md

 Tips for Contributing
 ------
-__Let's get more dresses!__ There is no standard format for sellers to list measurements in their descriptions.
-Currently, the application is only able to capture measurements from about 50% of the total number of active listings.
+__Let's get more dresses!__ There is currently no standard format for sellers to list measurements in their descriptions.
+As such, the application is only able to capture measurements from about 50% of the total number of active listings.
 While it accounts for many variants, it is difficult to account for all the possible variations of listings from different sellers.
 Here are some examples:

 1. Listings that do not list measurements, or are missing a necessary measurement (i.e. bust or waist).
 2. Listings that have two items, and thus two sets of measurements.